shreytheshreyas/tp/docs/UserGuide.md

 Example of usage:

 * `select p/1`.
 Selects the first project in the project list.

-### Viewing the project list: `list`
-Displays all the projects in the project list.

-Format: `list`

-* The user must be in HomeView before listing all projects.

-Example of usage:

-* `list`.
-Shows all the projects in the project list.

 ### Marking a project as done: `done`
 Marks an existing project as done.